 According to the creators, Scratch is and always will be free.
 There is no license required to use Scratch in your school or at home.

+You can see examples of Scratch code and start learning Scratch very quickly.
 It is a fantastic idea that has helped literally millions of kids learn the basics of coding since it was first created.

-What Coding Concepts Can Scratch Teach?
+What Programming Concepts Can Scratch Teach?

 - If-else statements